 Thomas Markle in turn said he felt compelled to publish the letter to defend his reputation -- asserting it was not the conciliatory missive described by this friend in People.

-The lawsuit must determine whether the Mail on Sunday infringed Duchess Meghan's rights when it published the letter.
+The upcoming trial must determine whether the Mail on Sunday infringed Duchess Meghan's rights when it published the letter.

 Prince Harry announces lawsuit blasting 'disturbing pattern' by British tabloid media

 Prince Harry announced the lawsuit in a statement criticizing the media during his tour of southern Africa in October 2019.

 He wrote, "My wife has become one of the latest victims of a British tabloid press that wages campaigns against individuals with no thought to the consequences -- a ruthless campaign that has escalated over the past year, throughout her pregnancy and while raising our newborn son."